UTDallasEPICS/intellichoice-quiz-engine/README.md

 Git is a powerful tool and you will most likely use it often in the near fortune.
 Because of this, I would highly recommend watching this tutorial https://www.youtube.com/watch?v=SWYqp7iY_Tc.

 ## Running the Project
-Run `npm install` in the base directory and go to the /client directory and run `npm install` there again.
+Run `npm install` in the base directory (intellichoice-quiz-engine folder) and go to the /client directory and run `npm install` there again.
 Then go back to the base directory (`cd ..`) and start it with `npm run dev`.
 The project should now be running on localhost:3000

 ## Tips